Accelergy-Project/timeloop-accelergy-exercises/exercises/accelergy/04_eyeriss_like/README.md

 ## Observations

+- Note that the `input/architecture.yaml` is much more complicated than the previous examples.
+The architecture contains three main parts, 2 global buffers, 4 NoCs for different data types, and the 168 PEs, each contain 3 local buffers and a MAC unit.
 - Note that the `input/compound_component.yaml` contains an `includedir` keyword that indcludes all the files in the `component` subfolder.
 - The compound components can be specified separately to avoid long and tedious compound component descriptions.
-Examine the files, what are the subcomponents of the compound components?
-How are the compound actions defined?
+Examine the files, what is the relationship between different compound components?
+Are they dependent or independent?
-- Are the components in the architecture description compound components or primitive components?
+- What will the architecture description look like if we use primitive components to describe the architecture?
-- Are the actions counts in terms of compound action or primitive components?
-If we change the definitions of the compound components in the compound component description files, do we need to generate a new set of action counts?
-- According to the compound description, try describe the architecture with primitive components, would it be tedious?
-If we change add a fifo to store the output data from a local buffer, what do we need to change in the architecture description?
-What do we need to change in the action counts file?
+- Examine the `input/action_counts.yaml`, which action is specific to zero-gating?
+Can you tell which PE processes the most sparse data?
+- What will the action_counts look like if we use record the runtime activity of each ptimitive component in the design?
+- Examine the `output/estimation.yaml`, do you see the PE processing the most sparse data have the least energy consumption?
+Can you tell which components are most relevent to the zero-gating optimization?

 ## Takeaways